ClonedPuppy/SK_Shader_info/README.md

     Default.MaterialUI.Shader = Shader.Unlit;

-But that's not going to be enough, because StereoKit uses a special shader for it's UI panels, called **shader_builtin_ui_quadrant_unlit**.
+But that's not going to be enough, if you ran the code now with just the unlit shader applied, you would see that only a few items such as slider knobs etc were fully visible.
+The UI windows panel itself is still black.
+This is because StereoKit uses a special shader for it's UI panels, called **shader_builtin_ui_quadrant_unlit**.

-So let's fish this shader out of the StereoKit source code and remove the lighting.
+So let's fish this shader out of the StereoKit source code and remove the default lighting.
 The shader is in [_StereoKit/StereoKitC/shaders_builtin/shader_builtin_ui_quadrant.hlsl_](https://github.com/maluoi/StereoKit/blob/master/StereoKitC/shaders_builtin/shader_builtin_ui_quadrant.hlsl).
 Copy the shader file to your own directory, and open it up.
 Find the line _o.color.rgb *= Lighting(o.normal);_ and comment it out.